 The Human Services Department (HSD) as the grant recipient and as the administrative fiscal agent for the Santa Cruz County Local Workforce Development Area, through the Santa Cruz County Auditor's office, is responsible for disbursing grant funds.
 The SCCWDB follows the County's Procurement Policy and federal and state guidelines for awarding contracts and grant funds.
 The SCCWDB uses an open and competitive process to secure providers of services and activities under Title I of WIOA.
-Potential bidders are notified through a formal notification process which may include the publication of the notice to potential bidders in local newspapers as well as mailings to a bidders list of former, current, and other potential service providers.
+Potential bidders are notified through a formal notification process which includes the publication of the notice to potential bidders in local newspapers as well as mailings to a bidders list of former, current and other potential service providers.
 The process includes a Request for Qualifications step to establish provider eligibility, Requests for Proposals or Bid issuance, a formal review process of responses, and final recommendation of providers to appropriate WDB Committee, Executive Committee and, finally, to the SCCWDB for all providers and contracts for Youth and Adult/Dislocated Worker services, and for final contract approval by the County Board of Supervisors.
 The SCCWDB's Procurement Policy has an appeals process that meets Federal, State and County guidelines.

-A description of how the AJCC Operator and/or the Career Services Provider roles are fulfilled within the Local Area as outlined in Selection of AJCC Operators and Career Services Providers (WSD19-13).
-This includes the names(s) and role(s) of all entities.
+A description of how the Local Board fulfills the duties of the AJCC Operator and/or the Career Services Provider as outlined in WSD19-13 - Selection of AJCC Operators and Career Services Providers.
+This should include the name(s) and role(s) of any entities that the Local Board contracts with.